nueverest/blowdrycss/docs/readme.rst

 This tool is not designed to replace the need to hand-craft complex CSS property or rule declarations.

-* Multi-rule classes, Background images, url() values, multi-word fonts, and shorthand properties are not fully supported.
+* Custom CSS would need to be written for Multi-rule classes, Background images, url() values, multi-word fonts, and some shorthand properties.

 The following is an example of something this tool in not intended to generate, and something that still needs to be written by hand.